Education Programs Include Childcare, Preschools, Camps, TK-12, Higher Education and Other Programs Serving Children and

-Factors that the County of Santa Clara Health Officer may consider in school closure decisions include, but are not limited to, the number of COVID-19 cases associated with a school; a school’s ability to effectively respond to COVID-19 cases and exposures; the number of current COVID-19 cases in Santa Clara County; the degree to which schools are contributing to community spread of COVID-19; the capacity of our health system to identify and care for cases and prevent transmission in healthcare settings; the availability and use of widespread testing to identify new cases; county residents’ ability to quickly and effectively isolate or quarantine themselves when sick; evolving scientific understanding of COVID-19; and our community’s continued cooperation in practicing physical distancing, using face coverings, and taking other preventive measures.
+Factors that the County of Santa Clara Health Officer may consider in school closure decisions include, but are not limited to, the number of COVID-19 cases associated with a school; a school’s ability to effectively respond to COVID-19 cases and exposures; the daily count of new COVID-19 cases in Santa Clara County; the degree to which schools are contributing to community spread of COVID-19; the capacity of our health system to identify and care for cases and prevent transmission in healthcare settings; the availability and use of widespread testing to identify new cases; county residents’ ability to quickly and effectively isolate or quarantine themselves when sick; evolving scientific understanding of COVID-19; and our community’s continued cooperation in practicing physical distancing, using face coverings, and taking other preventive measures.

 Instruction for TK-12

 - What guidelines should high schools follow for PSAT, SAT, or ACT exams being held on their campuses?
 (TK-12)

 High schools hosting PSAT, SAT, or ACT examinations are required to follow all of the County’s requirements for high schools, and are encouraged to follow as many of the recommendations as possible, in COVID-19 PREPARED: Reopening of Santa Clara County K-12 Schools for the 2020-2021 School Year.
 These recommendations include, but are not limited to, screening students on the day of the exam for COVID-19 symptoms, maximizing physical distancing, and ensuring that students and staff are wearing face coverings at all times.

 Cohorting and Distancing